STIXProject/stixproject.github.io/idioms/ttp/c2-ip-range/index.md

 title: Command and Control IP Range
 ---

-Adversary infrastructure is the set of fixed resources used by the adversary to carry out cyber attacks and exploitations.
-An understanding of adversary infrastructure is helpful to network defenders and security operations teams because they can help drive attribution and correlation as well as serve as a source of indicators of malicious activity.
+Adversary infrastructure is the set of resources used by the adversary to carry out cyber attacks and exploitations.
+An understanding of adversary infrastructure is helpful to network defenders and security operations teams because they can help drive attribution and correlation, serve as a source of indicators of malicious activity, and provide a target list for defenders to block or isolate.
 In this example, a knowledge of the adversary's command and control (C2) infrastructure is described using the [TTP](/documentation/ttp/TTPType) component.

 ## Scenario

-This scenario represents a set of 5 IP addresses that are known C2 for an adversary's remote access mechanism.
-The IPs (198.51.100.2, 198.51.100.17, 203.0.113.19, 203.0.113.12, and 192.0.2.22) are not in any one subnet.
+This scenario represents a set of 3 IP addresses that are known C2 for an adversary's remote access mechanism.
+The IPs (198.51.100.2, 198.51.100.17 and 203.0.113.19) are not in any one subnet.

 ## Data model